rakuten-frontend/grunt-appdmg/README.md

 ### Options
 See the [JSON Specification](https://github.com/LinusU/node-appdmg#json-specification) of node-appdmg.
-Options except for **configFile** follow the spec.

-#### configFile
-Type: 'String'
-Default: `.tmp/appdmg/config.json`

-Path to the temporary config file for appdmg task.

 ### Example config
 In your project's Gruntfile, add a section named `appdmg` to the data object passed into `grunt.initConfig()`.